digital-asset/docs.daml.com/docs/2.7.3/docs/daml/intro/12_Testing.rst

 Example: Excluding Choices from a Specific Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To exclude a specific module (for example ``MyModule``) from coverage, we will want to match for the "module" portion of our fully qualified name.
-We can do this by specifying ``--coverage-ignore-choice '(^|:)MyModule:[^:]*:[^:]*$'`` - this matches for any template and any choice, matches for our module name, and ignores any leading package identifier.
+To exclude a specific module (for example ``MyModule``) from coverage, match for the "module" portion of the fully qualified name.
+Do this by specifying ``--coverage-ignore-choice '(^|:)MyModule:[^:]*:[^:]*$'``.
+This matches for any template and any choice, matches for your module name, and ignores any leading package identifier.

 Excluding Choices from Serialized Reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To ensure that serialized data always reflects full coverage information, the flag does **not** eliminate the choices from serialization via the ``--save-coverage`` flag.
-Serialized reports saved to a file always contain all information collected -- the ``--coverage-ignore-choice`` flag only excludes choices from the printed report.
-This means any text report generated from serialized data will need to specify ``--coverage-ignore-choice`` every time it is generated.
+To ensure that serialized data always reflects full coverage information, the flag does **not** eliminate the choices from serialization using the ``--save-coverage`` flag.
+Serialized reports saved to a file always contain all information collected.
+The ``--coverage-ignore-choice`` flag only excludes choices from the printed report.
+For any text report generated from serialized data, you must specify ``--coverage-ignore-choice`` every time it is generated.

 Next Up
 -------